mauriciocarrazza/Data-Science-Projects/README.md

 # Python-Projects
 Welcome to my repository.
 Here you will find a series of projects about data science using Python, SQL and Tableau.
-Projects can be part of courses, competitions, university work or own initiatives.
+Projects can be part of competitions, university work, tech interviews or own initiatives.
 Among the techniques developed are: data importing, cleaning, analysis and visualization; probability, statistics, machine learning and programming. <br />

 Some projects consist of more than file, so they are located in a single folder. <br />